stlab/libraries/_posts/2020-12-01-forest-introduction.md

 }
 ```

-What does it look like to enforce that your heirarchy is actually a heirarchy?
+What does it look like to enforce that your hierarchy is actually a hierarchy?
 What's to stop a user of your container type from setting `_first_child` to `_parent`?
 How many squirrelly traversals do you need to do to assert that the user hasn't embedded a cycle somewhere, somehow?
 The policing of such a structure becomes too expensive, and users are left to themselves to make sure they get things right.
 In the end, they are required to maintain the container's consistency, which can be more expensive than maintaining the data itself. **If a container type cannot maintain its own internal consistency, it fails a basic requirement of these types.**

 ## Easy Hierarchies: Beads on a String

 Let's go back to childhood for a minute.
-Imagine if you will a bead with a hole through it, and a bit of string that is tied to itself to form a loop:
+Imagine if you will a bead with a hole through it and a bit of string that is tied to itself to form a loop:

 <img class='svg-img' height='200px' src='{{site.baseurl}}/images/forest-introduction/bead_and_string.png'/>